Background

 The design phase started with a review of existing NEC applications that performed similar use cases.
 This instrumental to attain an idea for the user flows expected and layout of the interface.

-I made notes of how the applications laid out key UI components to inform the application layouts.
+I made notes of how existing applications laid out key UI components to inform our application’s layouts.

 Sketching